Angara launch complex in Plesetsk

-By the end of 2008, Zvezdochka shipyard started the construction of the versatile stand for the assembly of the head section of the Angara rocket with the Briz upper stage.
-The work was completed at the beginning of 2010, to be followed by the construction of a fueling gantry for the launch pad and an erector-transporter for the rocket.
+By the end of 2008, Zvezdochka shipyard started the construction of the versatile stand for the assembly of the payload section of the Angara rocket with the Briz upper stage.
+The work was completed at the beginning of 2010, to be followed by the construction of a fueling gantry for the launch pad and the transporter-erector for the rocket.
 These contracts were to be completed by the end of 2010.
 (372)

 In the meantime in March 2009, Director General of Khrunichev enterprise Vladimir Nesterov told RIA Novosti that his company would need additional three billion rubles in the second and third quarter of 2009 in order to deliver the first Angara rockets to Plesetsk in 2010 and launch them in 2011.
 Additional 5.7 billion rubles would be needed in 2010 and 1.4 billion in 2011, Nesterov said.
 As Nesterov explained journalists in a July 19, 2010, press-conference, original contracts for the procurement of launch equipment used inflation rates of the Ministry of Defense, which were significantly lower than inflation rates used by Ministry of Economic Development and Trade, MERT.
 In turn, MERT rates were also below actual inflation, leading to severe underestimates in the price tag of the launch facility.
 As a result of the budget deficit, the company was not able to place orders for a portion of the launch hardware.
 By the middle of 2010, the Russian government decreed to provide additional money, however the amendment disbursing the funds was yet to clear the Duma (parliament) hearings.
 According to Nesterov, 2.5 years would be required from the arrival of additional money to the completion of the launch complex, thus pushing Angara's maiden mission to the beginning of 2013.

 Nesterov's interview echoed a statement by the head of the Angara program at Khrunichev enterprise, Gennady Kleimenov.
 A month earlier, he told the official Russian media that all funding problems of the Angara's launch complex had been resolved, however, as he put it, "it would not be possible to built the launch facility out of banknotes."
 The launch hardware was yet to be manufactured, supplied and installed, Kleimenov said.